monobot/asyncorm/readme.md

 **AsyncORM** is a fully async [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) inspired in the fantastic [django orm](https://docs.djangoproject.com/en/1.11/topics/db/).

-It is designed to be used together with [sanic](https://github.com/channelcat/sanic) or other async webserver.
+It is designed to be used together with [sanic](https://github.com/channelcat/sanic) or any other async platform.

 ### Dependencies
 [asyncpg](https://github.com/MagicStack/asyncpg)